qeeqbox/social-analyzer/README.md

 - Adding the generic websites detections (These need some reviewing, but I will try to add them in 2021)

 ## Resources
-- DuckDuckGo API, Google API, NodeJS, bootstrap, selectize, jQuery, Wikipedia and font-awesome
+- DuckDuckGo API, Google API, NodeJS, bootstrap, selectize, jQuery, Wikipedia, font-awesome, selenium-webdriver & tesseract.js
 - Let me know if I missed a reference or resource!

 ## Disclaimer\Notes
 - This tool meant to be used locally (It does not have any type of Access Control)
 - If you want your website to be excluded from this project, please reach out
-- Make sure to download this tool from GitHub - ONLY ⚠️

 ## Contact
 [![Generic badge](https://img.shields.io/badge/slack-@qeeqbox-yellow.svg?logo=slack&style=flat-square)](https://qeeqbox.slack.com/messages/social-analyzer)